 Traffic signs are either:

 Directional (or fingerboard) signs are signs with a blue background and white text.
+These signs are not for private companies or facilities, see advertising signs for further information.

 To request a directional sign, applicant must complete the Community/Voluntary organisation directional sign application(PDF, 100KB) and return to Council for assessment.